biosensics/.github/README.md

 # v-v-checklist-test

-### contact Charity if there are any porblem with this automation.
+### contact Charity Deng if there are any porblem with this automation.
 ### phone#: 206-637-6860